TL;DR InfluxDB Tech Tips - InfluxDB Aggregation Function

 Using regular expressions in SHOW TAG VALUES

-A: Yes! `SHOW TAG VALUES` supports regular expressions in the `WITH KEY` clause.
-For example, return the tag values for all tag keys that do not include the letter `p`:
+WITH KEY clause.
+For example, return the tag values for all tag keys that do not include the letter

 > SHOW TAG VALUES WITH KEY !~ /.*p.*/ name: mymeas ------------ key value forte 4 salt 1 salt 2

 - Looking for InfluxDB clustering on your infrastructure?
 Get started with InfluxDB Enterprise Beta, now available for evaluation.

 - Download and get started with InfluxDB 1.0 Beta 2